Model fine-tuningΒΆ

 force_field = ForceField(initial_force_field.predictor, transferred_params)

-To summarize, there are only three additional steps that are required for fine-tuning in contrast to a regular model training:
+To summarize, there are only four additional steps that are required for fine-tuning in contrast to a regular model training:

-Loading the original foundation model parameters and setting up a new model that has the same configuration but with one or more additional read-out heads.
+Loading the original pre-trained model parameters and setting up a new model that has the same configuration but with one or more additional read-out heads.

 Transfer the parameters using the function